yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-secure-clusters/cloud-activity.md

 Audit your cloud activity using the **Activity** tab on the **Admin** page, which lists the source, activity, user, and time of the activity.

+Cluster activity is also displayed on the cluster [**Activity** tab](../../cloud-monitor/monitor-activity).

 ![Cloud Activity tab](/images/yb-cloud/cloud-admin-activity.png)

 To view activity details and associated messages, click the right arrow in the list to display the **Activity Details** sheet.

 To filter the activity list, enter a search term.
-You can also filter the list by Source, Activity, and date range.
+You can also filter the list by Source, Activity, and Date range.

 ## Logged activity